krlex/SeeMySSH/README.md

 ## Latest Update

-You have chance to have SSL or not:
+Now you have a chance to choose SSL or not:

 For example: